 - Save $19 million in the first six months of its operations

 - Manage 90% of finance functions through BPEC by the end of 2017

 - Ensure timely tax credits with a robust tax process

 - Improve operational efficiency as only 25–30 people are now required to handle invoices, which were earlier being handled by a team of 3,000 members

 As the leading Oil & Gas company in India, Bharat Petroleum Corporation Limited (BPCL) manages the end-to-end energy value chain in India.
 The company offers a range of petroleum and subsidiary products which power vehicles on the roads, cater to the fuel requirements of 8,000 industries, and meet the energy requirements of millions of Indians.
 BPCL operates with a network of refineries and petrol pumps spread across different parts of the country.
 The company achieved a turnover of $30 billion in FY16.
 Similar to the challenges faced by Oil & Gas companies across the globe, BPCL is tasked with addressing the growing challenges of rapidly depleting natural resources, increased regulations, and heightened public scrutiny.

-One of the first initiatives was to digitise the Vendor Invoice Management (VIM) process within a record time of five months.
-Going forward, the vision is to digitise every Finance & Accounting process and move towards a paperless future.
+One of the first initiatives was to digitize the Vendor Invoice Management (VIM) process within a record time of five months.
+Going forward, the vision is to digitize every Finance & Accounting process and move towards a paperless future.